Знай свой край

 31.08.2024

-At the end of the 19th century, a male gymnasium was built in the very center of Bykhov.
-In Soviet times, school No. 1 worked here, and then a children's shelter.
-Many well-known figures who are well-known far beyond the borders of our country studied in this building: this is the artist Pavel Izmailovich Khaikin, who was born in the village of Nikanavichy, Bykhov district; air marshal Stepan Akimovich Krasovsky, born in the village of Glukhi, Bykhovskyi uyezd; Hero of the Soviet Union, one of the leaders of the partisan movement in Belarus, Kirill Trofimovich Orlovsky, a native of the Myshkavichy village of the modern Kirau District.
-Now the building houses the "Bykhov District Historian - Local History Museum".
-The museum was originally housed in a different building, and the modern museum opened in April 2016.
-The museum has 6 halls.
-The first hall is dedicated to the archeology and nature of Bykhavshchyna.
-The second hall tells about Bykhov as a fortress city.
-The third hall is devoted to ethnography.
-The fourth one tells about the Bykhov entrance during the revolution.
-And the fifth is dedicated to the Great Patriotic War.
-Local history readings have been held at the museum since 2010.
+At the end of the 19th century, a men's gymnasium was built in the very center of Bykhov.
+In Soviet times, School No. 1 operated here, and then an orphanage.
+Many famous figures, known far beyond the borders of our country, studied in this building.: These are the artist Pavel Izmailovich Khaykin, born in the village of Nikanovichi, Bykhovsky district; Air Marshal Stepan Akimovich Krasovsky, a native of the village of Glukhi, Bykhovsky district; Hero of the Soviet Union, one of the leaders of the partisan movement in Belarus Kirill Trofimovich Orlovsky, a native of the village of Myshkavichi, modern Kirovsky district.

 Comments